NARRATION PATHS

 12 July 2024, hour 18:00

-An exhibition of paintings by Robert Bubel - “Narrative Paths” - is underway at the BWA SOKOL Contemporary Art Gallery.
-We present a selection of works from the last 10 years of the artist's work.
-We invite you to read the author's text about the exhibition:
+An exhibition of paintings by Robert Bubel - “Narration Paths” - is underway at the BWA SOKOL Contemporary Art Gallery.
+We present a selection of this artist’s works from past ten years, inviting you to read his own exhibition statement:

 One must have a reason to paint.
-In fact, a number of reasons which, in varying proportions make up main reason.
+In fact, a number of reasons which, in varying proportions make up that main reason.
 Can we name it?
-Can a painter do it?
-Maybe yes.
-Maybe not, but this doesn’t matter.
-The language of concepts and notions is not always adequate and often barely signals the meaning included in painting.
+Can the artist?
+Maybe so, or maybe not, but that is not what matters.
+It is because the language of concepts is not always adequate and oftentimes, it barely signals the meanings embedded in painting.

-We paint as we are convinced we have to express something important.
+We paint out of conviction that we must convey something important.
 Something important to us.
-But does this expression have any weight or significance?
-That is to be seen in the reaction of its recipients.
-Those who look at the painting, experience it in their own peculiar way and interpret it.
-Because art is also – or mainly – a form of interpersonal communication.
-Though not expressed in words or notions, it is potentially powerful in its impact on us.
+But does this expression carry such weight or significance? – this we learn from the reaction of viewers.
+Those who look at the painting, experience and interpret it in their own way.
+Because art is also – or perhaps mainly? – a form of interpersonal communication.
+Though not expressed in words or concepts, it is potentially powerful in its impact on us.

-In my view, what a painting presents is just an excuse for an essential statement made by the painter.
-The painting poses questions rather than provides us with answers.
-It moves us, arouses emotions and associations – if it is good and if it works.
-If not, it is merely a decoration.
+It is my understanding that what a painting shows is a pretext for the artist to state something significant.
+A painting asks questions more often than it give answers.
+It moves, stirs up emotions and forms associations – if it is good and if it works.
+Otherwise, it is merely a decoration.

 Every painting tells a story.
-Or, to be precise, a multitude of stories.
-Metaphorically, not directly, using painting tools.
-Regardless of whether it is figurative or abstract language.
-And it is this story that appeals to its recipient for some reaction, invites them to participate and affects them.
-These stories build up narration which leads us along various paths.
-Directions and points of view change in time, evolve, change aspects and means of expression.
-And painting leads us along such paths.
-If, obviously, we want to walk along them.
-And if the painting works – if it possesses this power to involve the viewer in the world of its meanings.
-Because if it does not, it remains a decoration.
+Or rather, many stories.
+Metaphorically and not directly, using painter’s mediums of expression.
+Regardless whether it is a figurative, or abstract language.
+And it is that history that appeals to the viewer for a reaction, invites them to co-participation and it works on them.
+These stories form a narrative that leads down various paths.
+Destinations and the point of view change in time, evolve, change in aspect and in the means of expression.
+And it is these paths along which the viewer is guided by the art of painting.
+Provided the viewer, obviously, will be willing to follow.
+And if the painting works – if it has that power to draw the viewer into the world of its meanings.
+Because if not, what remains is only a decoration.

 Robert Bubel

-We paint as we are convinced we have to express something important.
+We paint out of conviction that we must convey something important.
 Something important to us.
-But does this expression have any weight or significance?
-That is to be seen in the reaction of its recipients.
-Those who look at the painting, experience it in their own peculiar way and interpret it.
-Because art is also – or mainly – a form of interpersonal communication.
-Though not expressed in words or notions, it is potentially powerful in its impact on us.
+But does this expression carry such weight or significance? – this we learn from the reaction of viewers.
+Those who look at the painting, experience and interpret it in their own way.
+Because art is also – or perhaps mainly? – a form of interpersonal communication.
+Though not expressed in words or concepts, it is potentially powerful in its impact on us.

-In my view, what a painting presents is just an excuse for an essential statement made by the painter.
-The painting poses questions rather than provides us with answers.
-It moves us, arouses emotions and associations – if it is good and if it works.
-If not, it is merely a decoration.
+It is my understanding that what a painting shows is a pretext for the artist to state something significant.
+A painting asks questions more often than it give answers.
+It moves, stirs up emotions and forms associations – if it is good and if it works.
+Otherwise, it is merely a decoration.

 Every painting tells a story.
-Or, to be precise, a multitude of stories.
-Metaphorically, not directly, using painting tools.
-Regardless of whether it is figurative or abstract language.
-And it is this story that appeals to its recipient for some reaction, invites them to participate and affects them.
-These stories build up narration which leads us along various paths.
-Directions and points of view change in time, evolve, change aspects and means of expression.
-And painting leads us along such paths.
-If, obviously, we want to walk along them.
-And if the painting works – if it possesses this power to involve the viewer in the world of its meanings.
-Because if it does not, it remains a decoration.
+Or rather, many stories.
+Metaphorically and not directly, using painter’s mediums of expression.
+Regardless whether it is a figurative, or abstract language.
+And it is that history that appeals to the viewer for a reaction, invites them to co-participation and it works on them.
+These stories form a narrative that leads down various paths.
+Destinations and the point of view change in time, evolve, change in aspect and in the means of expression.
+And it is these paths along which the viewer is guided by the art of painting.
+Provided the viewer, obviously, will be willing to follow.
+And if the painting works – if it has that power to draw the viewer into the world of its meanings.
+Because if not, what remains is only a decoration.

 Robert Bubel